the-game-bay/the-curiosity-rock/README.md

-# the-curiosity-rock
+# the-question-trail
-The Curiosity Rock: a venue for asking open questions
+The question trail: a trail to practice asking and answering open-ended questions, and to develop critical thinking and communication skills.